 - FNCC students who meet the concentration requirements will graduate with "First Nations Concentration" noted on their transcripts.

 FNCC students are welcomed from widely varied backgrounds.
 Some students are of Indigenous heritage with a deep, personal appreciation for contemporary Indigenous issues and interests and the ongoing influence of colonization.
 Other entering students are unfamiliar with Indigenous perspectives and alternate histories of colonization.
-Many students fall somewhere between the two extremes.
 The versatile structure of the FNCC recognizes, acknowledges, and negotiates these differences.
 FNCC students are expected to reflect on and respect these differences while selecting courses, engaging with course materials, and interacting with other members of the FNCC and the broader iSchool community.

 As part of the FNCC students must complete: